buildstar-online/nvidia-desktops/RemoteDesktops.md

 1. If money is no object, NiceDCV provides the most features here.
 It can be used via the browser as well as via a dedicated app for more perfoemce.
 When using it on an AWS Ec2 instance it's free, and for all other scenarios there is a 1-month dmeo period that can be extened be re-deployign your VM.
 Otherwise be prepared to shell out $300 per user.

 2. If FOSS is what you want then the best all-around solutions here are xRDP/RDP and NoVNC.
-RDP is great for basic desktop use, watching videos, coding etc.. but the low FPS cap makes it difficult to use for gaming.
+RDP is great for basic desktop use, watching videos, coding etc.. but despite workign with GPU-accelration, the low FPS cap on the client makes it difficult to use for gaming.
 You also will need a dedicated VNC viewer app to use it.
 NoVNC can provide a similar experince for those who prefer a browser-based tool albeit with a bit worse clipboard experience.
-Additionally, noVNC doesnt support sound by default and requires a custom build integratign gStreamer + Websockify.
+Additionally, NoVNC doesnt support sound by default and requires a custom build integratign gStreamer + Websockify.

 ## Most disappointing